-The first thing to do – which is a non-negotiable really – is to read to them every day!
-Even if it’s their favourite book day after day, keep reading.
+To be honest, this is a non-negotiable really.
+This first thing to do is to read to them every day!
+Even if it’s their favorite book day after day, keep reading.
 You wouldn’t forget to feed your toddler dinner, or bath time, so don’t forget to read, it is just as important.

 There are a few excellent books for this age group that help to develop patterns in language (and are easy for them to re-tell!).

 Look out for the following books on Mumzworld and give your toddler the best start to reading;